LinkedEarth/pens/docsrc/index.rst

         Installation instructions.

-    .. grid-item-card::  Notebooks
+    .. grid-item-card::  Examples in Emile-Geay et al. (2024)
         :class-title: custom-title
         :class-body: custom-body
         :img-top: _static/examples.png
-        :link: ug-notebooks
+        :link: ug-eg24
         :link-type: doc

-        Examples of the scientific use the package, as introduced in Emile-Geay et al. (2024).
+        Examples of the scientific use of the package, as introduced in Emile-Geay et al. (2024).

     .. grid-item-card:: package API
         :class-title: custom-title